Payment rates are affected by the start and end dates of enrollment and the number of qualifying units for which you are enrolled.

 If you are using Dependents Educational Assistance (Chapter 35), Montgomery GI-Bill Selected Reserve (Chapter 1606), or Montgomery GI-Bill (Chapter 30), you may qualify for a deferred payment of tuition and fees.
 When you submit your veteran benefit certification request through your UAccess Student Center, you must request a tuition deferment during Step 3.
 The Military-Connected Benefits and Certifications office will verify that you are eligible for a tuition deferment and email a promissory note to your UA email account prior to the 1st day of the term.
 The promissory note must be taken to the UA Bursar office located at the University Services Building, Room 104 and signed at their office.
 If you qualify for the tuition deferment, you will have until the last day of classes to pay your tuition and fees.
 You must pay off your debt by the last day of classes or you will be charged late fees and a hold will be placed on your account.
 Please be aware that you must submit your veteran benefit certification request each semester to request a tuition deferment.

-Tuition deferments will be available through the end of the business day on the first day of classes for each semester.
+Tuition deferment paperwork must be submitted to the Bursar's Office by the end of the business day on the first day of classes for each semester.
 To avoid late charges, a deferment must be applied to your account by the payment due date for each semester.
 For more information about due dates and Bursar’s Office procedures for Veteran Deferments, please visit the Bursar’s Office Page on Veteran Deferments.